jgeudens/MathyResurrected/README.mathyresurrected.txt

                     Binary, hexadecimal and octal numbers
 ===========================================================================

-    All these bases are supported in input, but only as integers.
+    All these bases are supported in input, but only as unsigned integers.
 If present in output (which is configurable) these numbers represent cut-off value of actual calculation which is done with floats.

 When in input, numbers must be prefixed with their base prefix:

     "0b" or "0B"    - for binary numbers.
 Example: 0b10001111
     "0x" or "0X"    - for hexadecimal numbers.
 Example: 0x44AFF